 You finally have the consulting project you've been waiting for: A customer is building a new office and has asked you to design their entire local area network (LAN), as their present infrastructure is outdated and has ports failing by the day.

-Plan the network's complexity to be in line with the customer's IT expertise.
+Plan the network's complexity to be in line with the customer's IT expertise

 Switches and routers come with hundreds of features and functions.
-However, engineering too many bells and whistles into the network can create support problems in the future, if the customer's IT staff does not have some basic understanding of the features and functions you implement.
+However, engineering too many bells and whistles into the network can create support problems in the future if the customer's IT staff does not have some basic understanding of the features and functions you implement.
 Recognize the business's needs without making the network overly complex.

 To PoE, or not to PoE?

 Network uptime becomes more critical every year.
 Spend time planning a design that provides network redundancy from a physical and logical perspective.
 For example, utilize dual fiber-optic uplinks from the wiring closets to the core switches.
 Ensure that chassis-based core switches have dual CPU cards.
 Be sure to think about items like default gateway redundancy.
-You can design the most redundant physical network in the world, but if it's not properly configured to provide Layer 3 IP Default Gateway redundancy and a failure occurs, your customer's network will grind to a screeching halt and you can be sure they will call you to ask why.
+You can design the most redundant physical network in the world, but if it's not properly configured to provide Layer 3 IP default gateway redundancy and a failure occurs, your customer's network will grind to a screeching halt, and you can be sure they will call you to ask why.

-Standards and maintenance.
+Standards and maintenance

 When designing a corporate network, try to standardize on a few different types of devices, as opposed to using a different type of switch in every wiring closet, even if all your equipment is from the same manufacturer.
 Standardizing on a few different types of hardware simplifies configuration and troubleshooting.
 It also allows the customer to keep cold spares of each device with next-business-day maintenance, allowing for more rapid and cost-effective responses to device failures.

-Network management tools.
+Network management tools

 While these always seem to be left off purchase orders, network management tools are invaluable in providing maximum network uptime.
 Software that periodically backs up all device configurations to a share on the network is simple but extremely useful.
-Also, think about the following scenario: Two switches provide IP Default Gateway redundancy on your customer's network.
+Also, think about the following scenario: Two switches provide IP default gateway redundancy on your customer's network.
 One of them fails, but you don't realize it because the network is redundant.
 When the other one fails, the customer experiences a total network outage.
 This can be easily avoided by using a simple tool to ping all network devices and report on their status.

 There are many more items to think about when designing a local area network for your customer.
 This network design checklist covers some of the big ones that will hopefully get you pointed in the right direction and, more importantly, provide you with a happy -- and returning -- customer.